 Nikon is a multinational Japanese company with branches all over the world.
 They’re an extremely successful brand that produces an assortment of products including professional cameras, camera lenses, ophthalmic equipment, microscopes, and riflescopes.

-It’s well-known that Japan-manufactured products and gadgets are of high-quality, and that’s one of the main reasons why Nikon’s success went through the roof, bringing with them a massive following of loyal customers over the years.
+Through the years, it has been well-known that Japan-manufactured products are of high-quality.
+For this reason, Nikon’s success went through the roof, bringing with them a massive following of loyal customers over the decades.

 Leupold, on the other hand, is located in Beaverton, Oregon.
 It’s a five-generation family-owned American company that focuses on producing red dot sights, telescopic sights, binoculars, and riflescopes.

-Through the years, Leupold has worked hard to meet the optic needs of many target shooters, outdoor enthusiasts, and even the military.
+Like Nikon, Leupold has worked hard to meet the optic needs of many target shooters, outdoor enthusiasts, and even the military.
+And since it’s an American company, it has been the primary choice of many American hunters as well.

 Appearance-wise, Nikon and Leupold have very similar-looking riflescopes.
 They both have a sleek and modern feel with matte finishes to prevent sun glares.

 However, some Leupold models have a signature gold ring on their adjustable objectives.
-We have to admit that this makes Leupold look more premium.
+We have to admit that this makes Leupold look more premium in design.

 Both brands also use aircraft-grade aluminum in most of their products, so durability is not an issue.
 This material is what you should look for in a riflescope anyway, just to make sure you’d be able to use it for many years to come.

 Generally speaking, the accuracy of both Nikon and Leupold is backed by a lot of customers.
-Whether a shooter uses only one brand or both brands, most of them stand by the fact that both deliver accurate results.
+Whether a shooter uses only one brand or both brands, most users stand by the fact that both scopes deliver accurate results.

-For the sake of comparing Nikon and Leupold, let’s take two models on the same price point for a quick comparison.
+For the sake of comparing Nikon and Leupold, let’s take two models on the same price point for a quick comparison – the Monarch M5 and the VX Freedom.

 Leupold’s VX Freedom 1-inch Riflescope has a magnification of 4 – 12x.
 On the other hand, Nikon’s Monarch M5 Riflescope has a magnification of 5 – 20x.